-The M.A. in Film Studies offered through the University of Malta’s Faculty of Arts is proud to announce a public talk entitled ‘Creating Imaginary Worlds: Colour, Light and Camera Angle in Comics’.
-The talk, organised in collaboration with Wicked Comics (the NGO behind the Malta Comic Con), will be delivered by two professional comic-book artists, William Calleja and Mario Sciuto, on Monday 17 December at the Dun Mikiel Xerri Lecture Centre, Room 119, Msida Campus, at 5pm, and will be open to the general public.
-This is the follow-up to a talk delivered last week, but it can be attended and fully enjoyed as a stand-alone lecture.
+The M.A. in Film Studies offered by the University of Malta’s Faculty of Arts is proud to announce a public talk entitled ‘Sequential Storytelling: The Language of Comics’.
+The talk will be delivered by two professional comic-book artists, William Calleja and Mario Sciuto, on Monday 2nd December 2019 at the Dun Mikiel Xerri Lecture Centre, Room 120, Msida Campus, at 5.15pm.

-After spending some time working in accountancy and marketing, Mario Damiano Sciuto (Catania, 1983) took the plunge and entirely devoted himself to comics and illustrations.
-He attended the school of comics in Palermo, and has collaborated with publishing houses such as Star Comics (Italy) and Petit à Petit (France).
+After spending some time working in accountancy and marketing, Mario Damiano Sciuto (Catania, 1983) took the plunge and devoted himself entirely to comics and illustrations.
+He attended the school of comics in Palermo, and has since collaborated with publishing houses such as Star Comics (Italy) and Petit à Petit (France).

-Currently working on various projects, both William Calleja and Mario Sciuto contributed to the graphic novel ‘Il Ragazzo Invisibile – Seconda Generazione’ (Panini Comics, 2018), which draws its inspiration from the film by the Oscar-winning director Gabriele Salvatores.
-William Calleja and Mario Sciuto direct the Malta-based WM Art Studio and coordinate a team of up-and-coming creative young talents.
+Both William Calleja and Mario Sciuto contributed to the graphic novel ‘Il Ragazzo Invisibile – Seconda Generazione’ (Panini Comics, 2018), which draws its inspiration from the film by the Oscar-winning director Gabriele Salvatores.
+William Calleja and Mario Sciuto direct the Malta-based WM Art Studio, coordinating a team of up-and-coming creative young talents.

 Mario Sciuto and William Calleja are currently working for the games studio company NARC, respectively as lead concept artist and technical artist.